WMD-group/Phonons/2015_CoAdipate/README.md

 ------------
 The files FM- and AFM-optimised contain the optimised structures, the thermal properties and the partial phonon density of states of Co adipate in the ferromagnetic and antiferromagnetic states, respectively.

 The files AFM-qha and FM-qha contain data for the quasiharmonic calculations in the AFM and FM states.
 The main folder contains the output data from the quasi-harmonic calculation and subfolders with the structures, force constants and thermal properties obtained at different volumes.
-In addition, .gif files of selected modes calculated for the optimised AFM structure are contained in PhononModes.zip.
+In addition, .gif files of selected modes calculated for the optimised AFM structure are contained in PhononModes.zip, together with a .yaml file containing the frequencies of all bands.

 The folder Mn-structures contains optimised FM and AFM structures with Co replaced by Mn.